 The SCA Dashboard

 Abandoned Carts: On average, retailers experience approximately a 75% abandoned cart rate.
+These are all carts where the contact did not complete the purchase.

 Reachable Carts: The reachable rate should hover around 30%.
 This represents those customers you have an email address for and can market to after the abandonment.

 Within the SCA Dashboard, you'll find blocks of information including product information that details the product name, quantity, price, and value.
 Additionally, customer information including email address, number of items in the cart, and the cart value are displayed.
-Below, we take a closer look at these information blocks and what this data tells us.

 Reachable carts truly represent the available opportunity you have at any given time to encourage customers to convert.
 So if this number is low, your opportunity may suffer.
 You can increase reachable carts by capturing new contacts.
 Several suggestions for improving your number of reachable carts.